chapati/beam-wiki/System-state,-header,-block.md

 * For UTXOs and Kernels the Verifier knows the hashing direction of the last 2 elements.
 * For inherited System State the Verifier knows the whole Merkle path, hence all the hashing directions are deduced automatically.

+# History compression, Macroblocks

+BEAM fully supports the excellent MW feature of history compression with removal of the spent outputs.
+However unlike what was written in the original MW whitepaper (published by monsieur Tom Elvis Jedusor) - there is no need to provide Merkle proofs or other supplementary info.

+The "compressed history" in BEAM is actually just a one huge block, which we call a _Macroblock_, which contains a single huge transaction, which is interpreted (almost) as a regular block/transaction.
+And this is where the System Definition Hash is of critical importance.

+No matter how big the compressed history is, the only thing that matters is the final system state, and it's verified according to the expected System Definition Hash.
+This is how the authenticity of the compressed history is verified.

+# How Macroblocks are generated and used in BEAM

+There is an implementation of the merging two consequent (macro)blocks.
+It's a sort of a "merge sort" of all the transaction elements (which must be sorted both in input and the resulting blocks), with removal of spent elements.
+Using this implementation an arbitrary number of blocks may be merged by recursive halving.

+Our initial design was to generate and keep a _cascade_ of macroblocks.
+Means, the Node each time merges several blocks at the tail, and then they are iteratively merged to the last merged macroblock, only if they are of the same complexity.
+This means at any moment we have a list of macroblocks of decreasing size, overall O(log(Height)) such blocks.

+Then, to import a compressed history, the (other) Node downloads the most recent list of the consecutive macroblocks and interprets them according to their order.

+But later we abandoned this idea, mostly because of the hassles for the client to download a list of the macroblocks, especially given the fact they are constantly created and deleted by the generating Node.

+So currently the Node just creates a single macroblock once in a while (1 day by default), whereas the cascade-merge is used only internally by the Node to generate each time the new macroblock incrementally.
+Worth to note that during the macroblock generation, which can be a time-consuming operation, the Node is not paralyzed, and works as usual.